 Also consider other vegetables rich in water content like broccoli, carrots, peas, sweet pepper, white potatoes and green tomatoes.3

 Coconut water is one of the most popular water substitutes.
 It is safe, clean and natural.
 It is recommended as a good source of hydration for people recovering from illnesses.
 It is also good to have on a daily basis.
 Coconut water is low in carbohydrates and rich in the five electrolytes: calcium, magnesium, potassium, phosphorus and sodium.
 It is a great thirst quencher and good for weight watchers too.
 Coconut water is also said to benefit the skin and aid in clearing toxins from the body.

 Buttermilk is made by beating down thick yoghurt (curd) with a liberal quantity of water and seasoned with ginger, curry leaves, cumin seed powder and salt.
 It is not only a thirst quencher but also replenishes the body’s need for fluids.
 It can be safely consumed by convalescents as it is easy on the digestive system.
-The yoghurt in buttermilk is a good source of calcium.
+The yoghurt in buttermilk is a

 Which Foods Should You Avoid?

 While you are trying hard to build up necessary hydration levels, there are some foods that you should avoid that can dehydrate you.
 So abstain from these common dehydrating foods:

 Alcohol curtails the production of anti-diuretic hormone, which is used by the body to reabsorb water.
 This causes the body to lose more fluid than normal with the promotion of urine production.4

 High Protein Diets